chuaindia/To-Do-List/README.md

 # TO DO LIST Project

-> This is a project that displays a To Do list of activities.
-In this branch add and remove buttons are created.
+> "To-Do-List" is a tool that helps to organize your day.
+It simply lists the things that one need to do and can be marked them as complete.
+This project is built using ES6 and Webpack.
+JavaScript arrays and objects are utilised to complete the project.

 ## Built With